egoist6/openhab-docs/quick_guide.md

   - On the very first start you are asked to create a new user
   - ![image](https://github.com/egoist6/openhab-docs/assets/76903043/d57f141f-e7c7-4161-9a63-78cc16d65ee3)
   - Note:
-    - If you want to run openHAB as a service, see [here](installation/windows.html#set-up-openhab-to-run-as-a-windows-service
+    - If you want to run openHAB as a service, see [here](installation/windows.html#set-up-openhab-to-run-as-a-windows-service)

-##Step 2: Adding Lightbulbs to openHAB
+## Step 2: Adding Lightbulbs to openHAB

+a.
+Binding
 ➡️ [Prerequisites]({{base}}/installation/index.html#prerequisites).